Pinot Noir vs Merlot vs Cabernet Sauvignon: Decoding Top Red Wines

 Willamette Valley, Oregon

 The unique terroir of Oregon’s Willamette Valley, characterized by its cool climate and volcanic soils, has enabled the region to successfully cultivate and produce outstanding Pinot Noir since the 1960s.
-The Willamette Valley is well-regarded for its earthy and fruity Pinot Noir wines that showcase the grape’s versatility.
+The Willamette Valley is well-regarded for its both earthy flavors and fruity Pinot Noir wines that showcase the grape’s versatility.

 Central Otago, New Zealand